gradio-app/gradio/guides/wrapping-layouts.md

 ### Wrapped Layouts

-- As we implemented the main classes, we can implement the wrap layout classes.
+- We implemented the main classes so now we can implement the wrap layout classes.
 The implementations are straightforward:

 ```python
 # the parameters for the layouts are omitted for the brevity